harpoonix/SoC-22-Competitive-Coding/wk-1/Notes_1.md

     }
 };
 ```

 typename and class can be used interchangeably in function definition parameter listing.
-Templates are used when multiple functions/classes do same
+Templates are used when multiple functions/classes do same.
 `empty()`, `size()`, `pop()` work the same.

 ## PAIR, MAP, SET